Please Read Carefully. It Is Your Responsibility to Know and Comply With the Following Rules and Information.

 - Gardening shall be done in accordance with organic gardening principles as defined in the Encyclopedia of Organic Gardening by Rodale Press.

-- No artificial fertilizers (example: Miracle Grow), toxic pesticides, herbicides, or other chemicals may be used other than those approved by the Board.
+- No artificial fertilizers or soils (example: Miracle Grow), toxic pesticides, herbicides, or other chemicals may be used other than those approved by the Board.

 - Selling produce or products made from harvests, including flowers and herbs, is prohibited.